 The Project Management Body of Knowledge has the right to set the credentials of the test as per each industry standard.
 The applicant can appear for the exam either on a computer or on paper based on their location.

 The PMP exam evaluates the applicants not only the understanding of concepts but also the practical applications of five performance pillars –

 - Closing the Project

 The percentages determine the weight of each domain given in the exam.
-In this exam, there are 200 multiple choice questions covering five domains and out of these 25 are not counted at the final score; these are sample questions which are used to improve the standard of the exam.
+In this exam, there are 200 multiple choice questions covering five domains, and out of these, 25 are not counted at the final score; these are sample questions that are used to improve the standard of the exam.
 But the aspirant cannot get any clue about these because the questions are placed randomly.
 Besides that, the applicant would not get a chance to use any reference material during the exam.